MikeCusack/WinPrivz/README.md

 - Startup Application Abuse
 - Kernel Exploits

+To use:
-To use, a copy of SysInternal's AccessChk.exe is required.
+1. A copy of SysInternal's AccessChk.exe is required.
 Download Here: https://docs.microsoft.com/en-us/sysinternals/downloads/accesschk
-Ensure the PowerShell script is executed from the same directory as accesschk.exe!
+2. Ensure the PowerShell script is executed from the same directory as accesschk.exe!